 More so, it is known that spending time with animals and pets is good for both for the physical and psychological well-being of children, and is a great first step towards raising a nature-loving child.

-Here are some ideas on how to help your son to be kind towards animals:
+Here are some ideas on how to help your child to be kind towards animals:

-- Books can be a good tool to show your kid different kinds of animals, so that he gets comfortable around aquatic animals and winged, furry, or scaled ones too.
+- Books can be a good tool to show your kid different kinds of animals, so that they get comfortable around aquatic animals and winged, furry, or scaled ones too.